spacemeshos/ed25519/README.md

 The signature returned by this method can be used together with the message to extract the public key using ExtractPublicKey()
 It will panic if len(privateKey) is not PrivateKeySize.

-COMMENTS in the code refer to Algorithm 1 in https://eprint.iacr.org/2017/985.pdf

 ```
 func Sign2(privateKey PrivateKey, message []byte) []byte